 In response, the zombie let out a anger-filled roar, with the multiple barrels on its minigun starting to spin faster and faster.
 Due to his military training, Lirus got a terrified look on his face when he noticed this little detail.

-"Oh hell!
+"Oh crap!
 Stay close!"
 The soldier motioned to the schoolgirl, with him putting both of his hands on the barrier to strengthen it.

 With that, the goliath of a zombie fired out an incredible spread of lead, barraging the shield with nearly a thousand bullets in less than a second.
 The onslaught strained Lirus considerably, as shown by the lavender barrier breaking out into small cracks and the beads of sweat accumilating on his face.

 "Aarghh...
-Oh, this is bad.
-Very bad indeed."
+Why a minigun of all things?"
 Lirus smirked, realizing the situation he was in and making the best of it.

 Nocta saw him struggle to keep the barrier up, concerned for both his safety and her own.
 Thoughts ran through her head as she observed the situation, thinking up a strategy: